 Any un-utilized amount remaining after the QA payout deductions and resolution disqualifications will be re-distributed among all eligible associates to enable 100% utilization of the budget.

-NPS – Payouts to RMs are based on RM’s NPS results globally, in reference to the above NPS Payout Distribution Table.
+Stella Star Rating – Payouts to RMs are based on RM’s Stella star rating results relative to global

-Example: Agent achieved a 3-month average NPS score of 35, which fell into Tier 2 of NPS payout distribution.
-To address possible negative numbers, the score will be rescaled by adding 100 points, and then this scaled score will be multiplied by the payout tier factor of 1.20, resulting in a final adjusted score of (35+100)*1.2 = 162.
-If the sum of all adjusted scores in the agent’s region totals 7206, this agent’s contribution to the total would be 162/7206 = 2.25%.
-Therefore, the agent would receive 2.25% of the region’s NPS payout pool.
+ranking, in reference to the above Stella Star Rating Payout Distribution Table.

+Example: Agent achieved average stella star rating of 4.5, which fell into Tier 2 of star

+rating payout distribution.
+The score will be multiplied by the payout tier factor of 1.50,

+resulting in a final adjusted score of 4.5*1.5 = 6.75.
+If the average of all adjusted scores is

+6.5, this agent’s star rating performance would be 6.75/6.5 = 103.85%.
+Therefore, the

+agent would receive 103.85% of the agent’s NPS payout pool contribution amount.

-Any unallocated amount from the NPS payout pool will be distributed to all NPS qualified agents proportionately.
+Any unallocated amount from the NPS payout pool will be distributed to all stella star rating qualified agents proportionately.

-QA – Final Payout of an RM will be based on the quality score achieved
+QA – Final Payout of an RM will be based on the quality score achieved.

 Any un-utilized amount remaining after QA payout deductions will be re-distributed among all eligible associates to enable 100% utilization of the pool